3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 Note: You may see the word “failed” before Done.
 This is under investigation but is not fatal.
 As long as the “Done” is printed at the end you may proceed.

 The bootloader has now been installed into RAM.
 Wait a few seconds for the fastboot application to actually load.
-The following fastboot commands then load the partition table, the bootloader and other necessary files into the HiKey eMMC flash memory.
+The following fastboot commands then load the partition table, the bootloader and other necessary files into the HiKey eMMC flash memory (4G or 8G).
 ```
-$ sudo fastboot flash ptable ptable-linux.img
+$ sudo fastboot flash ptable ptable-linux-8g.img
 $ sudo fastboot flash fastboot fip.bin
 $ sudo fastboot flash nvme nvme.img
 $ sudo fastboot flash boot boot-fat.uefi.img
 $ sudo fastboot reboot
 ```

-Once this has been completed the bootloader has been installed into eMMC.<br/>
+Once this has been completed the bootloader has been installed into eMMC.
 Power off the HiKey board by removing the power supply jack.

 Next change the link configuration as follows: